 The approval could be outline consent – which establishes the principle of development, with the detail to follow – but in many cases the plot will come with full planning permission (more on this later).

-You can find shovel-ready sites via any of the land-finding routes set out in our beginner’s guide on page 117 – eg via estate agents, word of mouth and browsing specialist online listings.
+You can find shovel-ready sites via any of the land-finding routes set out in our guide to finding plots – eg via estate agents, word of mouth and browsing specialist online listings.

 In addition, a number of the local authorities that are taking a more proactive approach to engaging with their Right to Build registers carry details of serviced plots for sale on their websites.
 Some exclusively list council-enabled initiatives.